Mandaris-LLC/react-native-navigation-full-circle/v1tov2diff.md

 ### A New Improved Core Architecture
 react-native-navigation has a few issues which are unsolvable in it’s current architecture. <br>
-These issue originate from the same problem: you cannot specify on which screen you wish to make an action.
-Whenever you want to push, show modal or any other action, the action defaults to originate from your current screen.
+These issues originate from the same problem: you cannot specify on which screen you wish to make an action.
+Whenever you want to push a screen, show a modal or any other action, the action defaults to originate from your current screen.
 This covers most use cases but there are some edge cases: <br>
 * What if you want to update your navbar icons and the user pops the screen?
 Your icons might update on the wrong screen.
 * What if you want to push a screen as a result of a redux action?